noseka1/openshift-auto-upi/README.md

 ## Deleting Old OpenShift Installer Configuration

-Delete the old OpenShift installer configuration:
+Delete the old OpenShift installer configuration unless you want to reuse the same ignition configs for the next OpenShift installation.
+Note that some of the TLS certificates included in the *bootstrap.ign* file expire in 24 hours.
+After those certificates expire, they can't no longer be used for cluster installation.

 ```
 $ ansible-playbook delete_install_config.yml
 ```

-Delete virtual machines before restarting the installation of the OpenShift cluster.
+Delete virtual machines before restarting the installation of the OpenShift cluster:

 ## Deleting VMs on vSphere